CarShield looks into whether or not you can get Car Repair Insurance, and which option is right for you.

 People look to Car Insurance to protect them in the event of a car accident.
 Normal auto insurance is almost universally a requirement to legally drive, but the price and type of coverage you can find varies by the state you live in.
 For a great review of that information, check out Insure.com’s comprehensive list.

 Even though you’re legally required to have car insurance, you may never be in a traffic accident.
 But your vehicle needing repair, or breaking down completely, is more of when, not if, situation.
-That being the case, it makes sense to safe guard yourself from that inevitability.
+That being the case, it makes sense to safeguard yourself from that inevitability.

 The yearly cost of owning a vehicle continues to rise.
 Yet that rising cost only includes things like car payments, auto insurance, taxes, routine maintenance, and fuel.
-That doesn’t even begin to factor in how much it could cost to replace a major component of a vehicle.
+That doesn’t even begin to factor in how much it would cost to replace a major component of a vehicle.

 Even a minor repair can end up costing you an average of $500 to $600, according to Cars.com.
 A major repair could end up costing thousands of dollars out of your pocket that you haven’t budgeted out for such an enormous car repair bill.